amitxv/PC-Tuning/docs/post-install.md

 ## Configure Services and Drivers

 I am not responsible if anything goes wrong or you BSOD.
 The idea is to disable services while gaming and use default services for everything else.
-Feel free to customize the lists by editing ``C:\bin\bare-services.ini`` in a text editor.
+Feel free to customize the lists by editing ``C:\bin\minimal-services.ini`` in a text editor.
 There are several comments in the config file you can read to check if you need a given service.
 As an example, a user with Ethernet does not need the Wi-Fi services enabled.

 - On Win10 1503 - 1703, delete the ``ErrorControl`` registry key in ``HKLM\SYSTEM\CurrentControlSet\Services\Schedule`` to prevent an unresponsive explorer shell after disabling the task scheduler service